G0TH3R/RECON_MAP/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 This Bash script is designed for reconnaissance purposes and can be used by providing a target VM name and IP address as arguments to create a directory, display a banner, perform port scanning with `nmap`, and generate a "ScratchPad" file for note-taking during the reconnaissance process.
 ```bash
    sudo ./recon_map <name of Folder> <IP address
 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion to improve this, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 Don't forget to give the project a star!
 Thanks again!